dvisbalfuentes/Core-Cpp-Applications/README.md

 ---

-## 📝 About the Author
+## About the Author
-I am a **Computer Science major specializing in Cybersecurity** at **Webster University**.
+I am a Computer Science major specializing in Cybersecurity at Webster University.
 Beyond software development, I am deeply interested in the intersection of technology and policy.